intendednull/yewdux/docs/src/context.md

 # Contexts

-A `Context` contains the state of `Store`s.
+Contexts contains the state of your Stores.
+You rarely (if ever) need to manage them manually, but it's useful to understand how they work.

-You can easily create and use a local context by instantiating with `Context::new`, and creating a dispatch using your new context.
+You can easily create a new local context with `Context::new`.
+Then just pass it into a dispatch and you have your very own locally managed store!

 ```rust
 # extern crate yew;